 It is a process that has worked with me and primarily it is because my depression stems from my pain.
 When you are doing nothing, the pain is a beast that eats away at you and then you think about it and think about it … and think some more.
 Since pain isn’t a wonderful thing to think about, nothing good comes from this thinking process.
 Nothing at all.

 However, in a sense, it is also harder than you might think to do.
 Motivation is drained away by depression.
 What you once enjoyed is just flatlined.
 If the way to do is by doing then we should dip out toes into an activity with ten minutes.
 If we are not interested in 10 minutes we can put it aside and try again the next day.
 But usually, ten minutes will stir some interest and get our brains engaged a bit.

 You can try new things as well.
 I read, write, blog.
-But recently tried adult coloring books.
+But recently tried adult colouring books.
 And got back into some video gaming.
 Extend your passions and try some new activities.
 Fill your day with things.
 Work and activities.
 Keep your brain occupied.

 As well as engaging in regular routines.
 Self-maintenance.
 House maintenance.
 Any errands that need to be done.